© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Culham Bridge is a scheduled monument protected by Historic England under reference 1006363.
 View the official record →

-Culham Bridge is a stone bridge spanning the River Thames near the village of Culham in Oxfordshire.
+Culham Bridge is a stone bridge crossing the River Thames near Culham in Oxfordshire, dating from the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006363.

 Culham Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006363.